CICE-Consortium/CICE/doc/source/science_guide/sg_horiztrans.rst

 Two transport schemes are available: upwind and the incremental remapping scheme of :cite:`Dukowicz00` as modified for sea ice by :cite:`Lipscomb04`.
-The CICE model also allow the transport scheme to be turned off.
+The CICE model also allows the transport scheme to be turned off.
 The remapping scheme has several desirable features:

 -  It conserves the quantity being transported (area, volume, or